fadedlamp42/faded-writing/README.md

 Playing with scarcity = fear = tension = poor performance, abundance = relaxation = better performance and abundance can be found by playing "for fun" and the "always next time" mindset
-I learn about life while playing games because life is just another game, the universe is playful in nature
+I learn about life while playing games because life is just another game, the universe is playful in nature Because time is the ultimate scarce resource (because life, the boundary of our time, is finite), more time invested in something makes it more scarce (long relationships, end of a world record speedrun, end of a good performance) -> tension